unfoldingWord/word-aligner-rcl/src/components/WordAlignmentTool.md

-Word Aligner Example with Navigation:
+Word Aligner Example with Verse Navigation and Scriptures Pane:

 ```js
 import React, { useState } from 'react';